Which of the following structures are found in both prokaryotic a... | Channels for Pearson+

 1

-Identify the structures listed in the problem: mitochondria, chloroplasts, nucleus, and ribosomes.
-Note that mitochondria, chloroplasts, and the nucleus are membrane-bound organelles.

-Recall that prokaryotic cells do not have membrane-bound organelles, so they do not contain mitochondria, chloroplasts, or a nucleus.
-Eukaryotic cells, however, do contain these organelles.
+The cell membrane is a phospholipid bilayer that surrounds the cell, providing structure and regulating the movement of substances in and out of the cell.

-Understand that ribosomes are not membrane-bound and are found in both prokaryotic and eukaryotic cells.
-They are essential for protein synthesis in all living cells.
+Cytoplasm is the jelly-like substance within the cell that contains all organelles and cell parts.
+It is present in both prokaryotic and eukaryotic cells.

-Conclude that ribosomes are the structure found in both prokaryotic and eukaryotic cells, as they are necessary for the fundamental process of translating mRNA into proteins.
+Ribosomes are the sites of protein synthesis and are found in both prokaryotic and eukaryotic cells.
+DNA is the genetic material found in all cells, carrying the instructions for life processes.

 Watch next